 On 11 October 2016, the Parent Company signed a Share Purchase Agreement with WorldCall Services Limited (WSL) and Ferret Consulting for sale of ordinary and convertible preference shares of WTL held by Omantel.
 On 8 March 2017, WSL announced the public offer to acquire shares from minority shareholders.
-The public offer is open till 7 May 2017.
-The transactions is subject to the completion of the public offer, closing formalities and processes as per applicable regulations.
-It is expected that the transaction will be completed by the quarter ended 30 June 2017.
 At 31 December 2016, Worldcall Telecommunications Limited (WTL) was classified as a disposal group held for sale and as a discontinuing operation.
-The completion of the transaction is not expected to have any material financial impact on the Group's reported profit.
+The transaction is in an advanced stage of completion and is subject to obtaining the relevant stakeholders' consent.